SekouD/lyricsmaster/docs/usage.rst

     # Discography Objects and Album Objects can be iterated over.
-    for album in discography:    # album is an Album Object. print(album)
+    for album in discography:    # album is an Album Object. print('Album: ', album.title)
-        for song in album:       # song is a Song Object. print(song.lyrics)
+        for song in album:       # song is a Song Object. print('Song: ', song.title)
+            print('Lyrics: ', song.lyrics)

     # Fetch all lyrics from 2pac's album 'All eyes on me'
     album = provider.get_lyrics('2Pac', album='All eyes on me')

     # Fetch the lyrics from 2pac's album 'All eyes on me' and song 'California Love'
-    album = provider.get_lyrics('2Pac', album='All eyes on me', 'California Love)
+    album = provider.get_lyrics('2Pac', album='All eyes on me', song='California Love)

     # Once the lyrics are fetched, you can save them on disk.
-The 'save()' method is implemented for Discography, Album and Song objects.
+    # The 'save()' method is implemented for Discography, Album and Song objects.
     # By default, the lyrics are saved in {user}/Documents/lyricsmaster/
     discography.save()